nginx/unit-docs/source/howto/modules.rst

 Languages supported by Unit fall into these two categories:

-- :ref:`External <modules-ext>` (Go, Node.js, WebAssembly): Run outside Unit
+- :ref:`External <modules-ext>` (Go, Node.js): Run outside Unit with an interface layer to the native runtime.

-  with an interface layer to the native runtime.
+- :ref:`Embedded <modules-emb>` (Java, Perl, PHP, Python, Ruby, WebAssembly):

-- :ref:`Embedded <modules-emb>` (Java, Perl, PHP, Python, Ruby): Execute in runtimes that Unit loads at startup.
+  Execute in runtimes that Unit loads at startup.

 For any specific language and its version, Unit needs a language module.